Management5Exceptions/ProjectManagement/README.md

 # Step 1: Add Appylar to your Gradle

-Make sure `Pods` is available in your project's root file(ViewController).
+Make sure `Pods` is available in your project's directory.
-Then import the class in your ViewController.
+Then import the class in your UIViewController Class

 ```swift
 import UIKit